ImperialCollegeLondon/safedata_validator/docs/install/build_local_ncbi.md

-Once you have an SQLite3 backbone database, you will then need to edit the `gbif_database` entry in your [configuration file](configuration.md) to provide the path to your new SQLite file or provide the path as an argument.
+Once you have an SQLite3 backbone database, you will then need to edit the `gbif_database` entry in your [configuration file](configuration.md) to provide the path to your new SQLite file.

 ## Build process overview